Three Ways to Ensure You’re Getting the Most from Training

 - What were specific topics new to you?

 - Summarize what you learned.

 - What challenges did the training solve?
 Any new ones created?

 Utilize methodology that forces a trainee to show what they learned.
 This could be a case to solve using their new skills or a meeting where they demonstrate some insights they gained in training.
 Debrief after the assessment to talk about what went well, and then identify areas where training may need to be supplemented.

 With the feedback from the evaluation step, check in after a couple of weeks to analyze how the training has made a difference in their work.
 Ask what and how they are implementing the training, and what skills might come next.
 Affirm their commitment to grow in their abilities and demonstrate confidence in their roles.

 Above all, the leader responsible for training must demonstrate a serious concern for employee growth and development.
 The bottom line: You can’t avoid these conversations, and it will be well worth it to have them in the long run.

 According to the National Training Laboratories, the highest retention rates for learning new skills involve active participation, such as teaching someone else a skill you recently learned.
-According to their research, the best you can do with passive teaching methods is a retention rate of 30 percent.
-Group discussion, practice and teaching others garner retention rates of 50, 75 and 90 percent, respectively.
+According to their research, the best you can do with passive teaching methods is a retention rate of 30%.
+Group discussion, practice and teaching others to garner retention rates of 50, 75 and 90%, respectively.